Humberger Nav

 While both resumes and CVs showcase your skills and experience, there are some differences that you need to understand -

 In contrast to resumes, CVs are "Curriculum Vitae," which is an official Latin term for "course of life."
 Unlike a resume, which is limited to one page, a CV can go on for as long as the person's life story.
-Here's a breakdown of essential CV elements that chronicle your professional journey -
+Here's a breakdown of essential CV elements that chronicle your professional journey:

 • Contact Information: Write down your legit full name, a professional email address, and a phone number (optional).